Holidays on a Budget

 Gifts for Family

 Most holiday celebrations in December and early January involve gift giving.
 For me, finding the right gifts is far and away the most stressful part of the holidays even when money hasn’t been an issue.
-If you need to get through the holidays on a A plan showing targets for income and expenses over a fixed time period, such as a month or a year.
-More, it becomes even more stressful.
+If you need to get through the holidays on a budget, it becomes even more stressful.

 Make a Holiday Budget